 Tourism and events promotion continued to top the list for SaskCulture and its partners, particularly as the province’s centennial was included in many organizations and community plans.
-SaskCulture joined its partners – Sask Sport and Saskatchewan Parks and Recreation Association, Tourism Saskatchewan the provincial Anniversaries Secretariat – in funding Events..Saskatchewan!, an initiative designed to increase the benefits of sport, culture and recreation events, by focusing on links to tourism.
-As one of its first projects, Events…Saskatchewan! completed profiles of Events & Festivals in the province, as well as tourism profiles for each of the Provincial Cultural Organization (PCO, now known as Eligible Organizations).
+SaskCulture joined its partners – Sask Sport and Saskatchewan Parks and Recreation Association, Tourism Saskatchewan the provincial Anniversaries Secretariat – in funding Events..Saskatchewan!, an initiative designed to increase the promotion of the benefits of sport, culture and recreation events, by focusing on links to tourism.
+As one of its first projects, Events…Saskatchewan! completed profiles of Events & Festivals in the province, as well as tourism profiles for each of the Provincial Cultural Organizations (PCOs are now known as Eligible Cultural Organizations (ECOs)).

 All activities and celebrations planned for Saskatchewan relied on the generosity and commitment of volunteers.
 As Canada celebrated 2001 as the International Year of the Volunteer, SaskCulture and its partners worked together on a provincial volunteer strategy, which would eventually form the basis for the Premier’s Voluntary Sector Initiative.
 In the meantime, SaskCulture continued to work with its partners on the Volunteer Awards for Sport, Culture and Recreation, as well as hosting a volunteer themed conference, Building Our Strength: Our Impact and Our Volunteers in Moose Jaw at the Moose Jaw Art Gallery and Museum.
 In 2003, SaskCulture was selected by the National Developing Human Resources in the Voluntary Sector Project to host one of four Human Resource Peer Learning pilot projects in Canada.
 As a result of these efforts, SaskCulture contracted a human resource consultant in September 2003, on a retainer basis, to provide human resources services for member organizations.

-Another important project during this time was the work by the Tri-Global partners on the Aboriginal Funding Review, which was designed to address Aboriginal participation in sport, culture and recreation.
+Another important project during this time was the work by the Tri-Global partners on the Aboriginal Funding Review, which was designed to address First Nations and Métis participation in sport, culture and recreation.
 Besides a review of funding programs and organizational policies, SaskCulture and its partners participated in Aboriginal Awareness training sessions for staff and membership.
 At this time, the Métis Cultural Development Fund (MCDF) was established by SaskCulture, in a partnership with Gabriel Dumont Institute, as a two-year pilot project to support community-based cultural activities and initiatives that preserve and pass on Métis culture and traditions.
 By 2002, the partners were all working on a Tri-global Aboriginal Action Plan, which continued its implementation for several years.
 For SaskCulture, this work included creating a new Aboriginal Coordinator position and the development of an Aboriginal Community of Interest mechanism.
-By the end of the year, the aboriginal Coordinator had conducted a series of consultations around the province, including the North, with First Nations and metis individuals and groups.
+By the end of the year, the Aboriginal Coordinator had conducted a series of consultations around the province, including in the North, and with First Nations and Métis individuals and groups.

 Early in 2004, the newly-formed Multicultural Community of Interest Committee, with the Multicultural Council of Saskatchewan (MCoS) in a secretariat role, established a working definition of multiculturalism.
 A definition for Cultural Industries was also developed at this time by the Saskatchewan Cultural Industries Development Council.
 Both definitions were incorporated into SaskCulture’s Cultural Policy in 2004.

-In other multicultural work, SaskCulture provided support to the Working, Living and Playing Together Project in 2002, which endeavored to help sport and recreation groups recognize the importance of multiculturalism and eliminate racism.
+In other multicultural work, SaskCulture provided support to the Working, Living and Playing Together Project in 2002, which endeavored to help sport and recreation groups recognize the importance of multiculturalism and the need to combat/eliminate racism.
 SaskCulture also worked with its partners and the Canadian Red Cross, that same year, to establish RespectEd for Sport, Culture and Recreation.
-This program, which continues to operate today, was designed to assist community groups with resources to prevent and handle situations where children and youth may be exposed to abuse and harassment.
+This program was designed to assist community groups with resources to prevent and handle situations where children and youth may be exposed to abuse and harassment.
 In 2003, the program was the recipient of the Humanitarian Services Award from the Canadian Red Cross Society.

 It was also in 2002, that SaskCulture began to administer the Centennial Student Employment Fund on behalf of Saskatchewan Culture, Youth and Recreation.
 This program was a great opportunity for cultural groups to hire students during the summer months, and the cultural community was an avid supporter of the program.
 While it changed names over the years, it continued to remain a popular program.
 In 2013, the fund was pulled back into one main Student Employment Program delivered on contract by Sask Sport.